 We knew when we signed on all those dotted lines a year ago that one of the first things we’d do with that house is install a proper fence – and then we fell down a rabbit hole of demolition, putting that fence-to-do off for next year, which is now this year.
 And now?
 We have that fence!

 First, fences are no joke.
-They’re pricey, and for us, it was simply for aesthetics, curb appeal for the block and a little bit of peace, so that was a hard pill to swallow when we received our quote.
-(After talking with Scott’s parents and the neighbor to our right, we learned that our estimated price was, in their words, great!
-And with that, we booked it before we could think twice.)
-There was never a doubt that we wanted a fence, and because our right-hand-neighbor already had a 6′ cedar fence installed, it was an easy decision for us to mimic the same style to our left.
+They’re pricey – even though we had been saving up for a while (and especially when you’re refrigerator begins its slow death after you’ve signed a fence contract) – and although it was a necessity for upping the safety factor for Jack and CC, it was also a mostly aesthetic upgrade, curb appeal for the block and the chance for a little bit of peace.
+After receiving our quote, we talked with Scott’s parents and the neighbor to our right, and we learned that our estimated price was, in their words, great!, and with that, we booked it before we could think twice.
+After all, there was never a doubt that we wanted a fence, and because our right-hand-neighbor already had a 6′ cedar fence installed, it was an easy decision for us to mimic the same style to our left.
 Looking on the bright side, we only needed to have one side of our home fenced off, so we consider ourselves very lucky!

 Below, you can see where we started vs. what we’re seeing today – so much better.

 But!
 Let’s back up to where we began.
 For starters, the chain link was held on by triple-wrapped rope, and when it came time to rip up that old fence, we also learned that it wasn’t built very deep into the ground.
 It was rusted and covered in weeds, and to be quite honest, we were growing tired of welcoming our friends and family by saying, Hi, hello!
 Sorry about the neighbor dog!
 He’s cool, we promise!
 Just don’t look left!